Wallace Beery: Stardom

 Beery was lent to the new 20th Century Pictures for the boisterously fast-paced comedy/drama The Bowery (1933), also starring George Raft, Jackie Cooper, and Fay Wray, and featuring Pert Kelton, under the direction of Raoul Walsh.
 The picture was a smash hit.

 Back at MGM, he played the title role of Pancho Villa in Viva Villa!
 (1933) and was reunited with Dressler in Tugboat Annie (1933), a massive hit.
-He was Long John Silver in Treasure Island (1934), described as a box-office "disappointment" despite being MGM's third-largest hit of the season, and remains currently viewed as featuring one of Beery's iconic performances.
+He was Long John Silver in Treasure Island (1934), MGM's third-largest hit of the season, and remains currently viewed as featuring one of Beery's iconic performances.

 Beery returned to 20th Century Productions for The Mighty Barnum (1934), in which he played P. T. Barnum again.
 Back at MGM, he was a kindly sergeant in West Point of the Air (1935) and was in an all-star spectacular, China Seas (1935), this time billed beneath Clark Gable.

 O'Shaughnessy's Boy (1935) reunited Beery and Jackie Cooper.
 He had the lead as the drunken uncle in MGM's adaptation of Ah, Wilderness!
 (1936) and went back to 20th Century – now 20th Century Fox – for A Message to Garcia (1936) with Barbara Stanwyck.

 At MGM, he was in Old Hutch (1936) and The Good Old Soak (1937), then he was back at Fox for Slave Ship (1937), taking second billing under Warner Baxter, a rarity for Beery after Min and Bill catapulted his career into the stratosphere in 1931, during which he received top billing in all but six films (Min and Bill, Grand Hotel, Tugboat Annie, Dinner at Eight, China Seas with Gable and Harlow, and Slave Ship).